 The physical exam is an essential part of any doctor's visit.
 Surprisingly, though, there are no absolutes in a routine physical.
-A good doctor may be thorough or brief, but he or she will spend time listening to your concerns and providing counseling for your particular needs.
+A good doctor may be thorough or brief, but they will spend time listening to your concerns and providing counseling for your particular complaints and risk factors.

 Annual exams usually check your:

 History.
 This is your chance to mention any complaints or concerns about your health.
 Your doctor will also likely quiz you about lifestyle behaviors like smoking, excessive alcohol use, sexual health, diet, and exercise.
 The doctor will also check on your vaccination status and update your personal and family medical history.